dansl/dansl.github.io/pages/linux.md

 ### Terminal Apps and Plugins

-These are ways to make your terminal more efficient and more enjoyable!
+These are CLI based apps that make your termainal more efficient and more enjoyable!

 - [bat](https://github.com/sharkdp/bat) - bat is a replacement for cat command so you can view files in command line with syntax highlighting.
 - [btop](https://github.com/aristocratos/btop) - btop is a replacement for top command that displays system resources and running tasks information with syntax highlighting.